 For the social butterfly traveler it is worth it to mention the hostel has three common areas full of sofas, a small kitchen for guests and a great social vibe.

 Surf trips and parties become the main attractions along with other organized activities by a friendly team of locals.
 An authentic hostel experience for the more active backpackers, offering a mix between having a blast and a chilled atmosphere.

-If the Pedlar’s Inn is fully booked, try to stay at Pilgrims hostel in Galle.
+We recommend to stay at Pilgrims hostel in Galle.
 A nice backpacker’s place in the old town.

 All Hostels on a map

 Below we created a big map for you.
 This map includes all the recommended hostels from Colombo to Kandy and Trincomalee.